mattmoore/maki/README.md

-# MAKI (Metaprogramming + Arrow Kotlin Implementation)
+# MAKI

-Alternative Kotlin compiler built with Flex, Bison and LLVM with a first-class metaprogramming model.
+**Metaprogramming Advanced Kotlin Implementation - _An alternative Kotlin compiler and runtime with advanced metaprogramming capabilities._**

 ## Why?

-In two words?
-Arrow & (better) Metaprogramming - wrapped together into a compiler!
+In one word?
+Metaprogramming!
 I really like the Kotlin language.
-Compared to languages like Ruby, however, Kotlin's metaprogramming capabilities are fairly limiting and frustrating.
+Compared to languages like Ruby, however, Kotlin's metaprogramming capabilities are fairly limited.

 There are two goals for my implementation:

-1. Provide a first-class metaprogramming model.
-Reflection and modification of the program structure is inherently core to the compiler as well as the runtime.
-This project is primarily intended as a proof of concept to demonstrate the model I'm thinking of.
-1. Bake in many of the functional features from arrow-kt.
-While arrow works great on the JVM, it doesn't yet (at the time of writing this) support Kotlin Native.
-Maki is starting out as a native compiler.
-At some point, I will attempt JVM support, but since the current major goals are to demonstrate a better metaprogramming model, I'm not worrying about JVM at this time.

-Assuming my proof of concept works out, as I see it there are a couple of outcomes with the results of this project:

-1. Attempt to incorporate my model here into the official Kotlin implementations.
-1. Just continue working on this implementation, attempt to get more support, and perhaps folks who need better Kotlin metaprogramming models might find use for my compiler.

-## Why the name?

-Because the name encapsulates two areas I think a Kotlin implementation should have, and "maki" is a sushi roll.
-I really like sushi.
+1. A first-class metaprogramming model for use during compilation.
+There is another project, Arrow-Meta, which does a similar thing.
+However, the second goal...
+1. ...is a new Kotlin runtime that enables metaprogramming after the program is compiled and *while it is running*.

-## Design
+## Compiler Design

 The compiler is broken down into 3 main components:

-1. Lexer: Takes the text of the language we're creating and converts it into tokens.
-This project uses flex.
-That may change in the future if necessary, but it's sufficient for now.
+1. Lexer: Converts the Kotlin source code into tokens.
 1. Parser: Converts the tokens into an abstract syntax tree (AST).
-I'm currently using Bison for this.
-An AST is the in-memory representation of the program structure.
+An AST represents the program structure, giving meaning to the tokens via a grammar.
 1. Code Generation: Converts the AST into machine code, making it "runnable" or "executable" on the machine.

-I'm using LLVM for this project.
+## Runtime Design

+The runtime provides an in-memory AST that can be queried and modified while the program is running.
+Whenever modifications are made to the runtime AST, the corresponding machine code is updated in-memory, without the need for the program to be recompiled or restarted.

+Since the AST is accessible at runtime, it becomes possible to take snapshots of the AST at any point in time.
+This is useful if you want to track the changes to the program while it runs.
+Effectively, you can save the state of the program at any point in time and reload that same state.
+There are numerous benefits from this capability limited only by one's imagination.

+## Does This Run on The JVM?

+No. MAKI is a native compiler.
+The final build is a native binary.
+However, it will be capable of using the JVM.

+Originally, the thought was to build two versions of the compiler - one for the JVM and one for native.
+However, I realized that for the purposes of this project, due to limitations in the JVM, I would need to build a separate runtime rather than rely on the JVM.
+That being said, I realize having access to the JVM would be very useful, so this project will eventually support interoperability with the JVM.
+The goal is to provide this in such a way that you can reference any JVM library into the project, and the compiler will automatically build the necessary interop code to use that library.
+This feature will come further in the future, as building the compiler and runtime metaprogramming capabilities is my first goal.